 The Company is a party to financial instruments with off-balance sheet risk entered into in the normal course of business to meet the financing needs of its customers.
 These financial instruments include commitments to extend credit consisting of loan commitments and standby letters of credit, which are not included in the accompanying financial statements.
 Such financial instruments are recorded in the financial statements when they become payable.
-The credit risk associated with these commitments is evaluated in a manner similar to the allowance for loan losses.
-At December 31, 2022 and 2021, the reserve for unfunded loan commitments was \$0.4 million and \$0.7 million, respectively, and is included in "Accrued taxes and other liabilities" in the accompanying consolidated balance sheets.
+The credit risk associated with these commitments is evaluated in a manner similar to the allowance for credit losses on loans.
+At December 31, 2023 and 2022, the reserve for unfunded loan commitments was \$0.3 million and \$0.4 million, respectively, and is included in "Accrued taxes and other liabilities" in the accompanying consolidated balance sheets.